 - The gift of faith that we received in Baptism, the meaning of that faith and its implications for our life as baptized people.

-- Faith in Jesus as Lord and Savior as well as the possibility of a personal relationship with the Lord Jesus and the means to cultivate that relationship.
+- Faith in Jesus as Lord and Savior as well as the possibility of a personal relationship with the Lord Jesus and the means to

 - Being a disciple of the Lord.